FITNESS

 Can You Eat Carbohydrates And Still Lose Weight?

 Here is where a carb blocker comes in.
+But are carb blockers bad for you?
+Understanding their function is crucial.

 If you have ever watched the Avenger movies, there is a character called Heimdall and he is the sole protector of the Bifröst (gate) in Asgard.
 Okay, if you haven’t seen the movie, he is the one Avenger character who doesn’t let anything get through the gates.
 He blocks everyone…and does his job quite well.